Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 * **Nitro status** - whether they have Discord Nitro.
 * **Permissions** - whether they hold specific guild permissions.

+Conditions are grouped into **rule sets**.
+Each rule set has its own setting for how its conditions combine:
+* **All conditions must pass** (AND)
+* **Any condition can pass** (OR)

-Conditions within the same group all have to pass (AND); separate groups are combined so that passing any one group is enough (OR).
-This lets you build something like "show this question if the user has the Verified role AND has been a member 30+ days, OR if they have the Staff role."
+Use **Add rule set** to add another one.
+The question shows when **any** rule set passes.
+This lets you build something like "show this question if the user has the Verified role AND has been a member 30+ days, OR if they have the Staff role" with two rule sets.

 > Every condition about the submitter is checked on the server before the page is sent to them.
 A question they don't qualify for is never included in what their browser receives - it isn't just hidden with CSS.
 {.is-info}

 # Submitting a Form

 Share a form's public link (`https://cakey.bot/forms/<code>`) anywhere - it works for anyone, including people who aren't signed in yet, so a shared link still shows the form's name and description as a preview.
 Actually answering and submitting requires signing in with Discord.
+The page shows the server's icon, with its banner above it if it has one.

 The public page shows a progress indicator as questions are answered, and a review step summarizing every answer before the final submit.
-After submitting, the user lands on a status page showing their response's current state (Pending, Under Review, Approved, or Rejected), which they can return to later from the link they were given or from **My Submissions** (`https://cakey.bot/my-form-submissions`), reachable from the user menu once signed in - this lists everything they've submitted across every server that uses Cakey Bot.
+After submitting, the user lands on a status page showing their response's current state (Pending, Under Review, Approved, or Rejected, or just Received for a form without Require Approval), which they can return to later from the link they were given or from **My Submissions** (`https://cakey.bot/my-form-submissions`), reachable from the user menu once signed in - this lists everything they've submitted across every server that uses Cakey Bot.
+When the form lets them submit again (Allow Multiple Submissions, or Allow Resubmitting After Rejection after a rejection), My Submissions shows a **Submit again** link.

 Required questions and invalid answers are caught before the review step, across every page rather than only the one being looked at.
 Each question needing attention is outlined with the reason underneath it, and the page jumps to the first one.